nesquena/rabl/README.md

   # config.raise_on_missing_attribute = true # Defaults to false
   # config.replace_nil_values_with_empty_strings = true # Defaults to false
   # config.exclude_nil_values = true # Defaults to false
+  # config.exclude_empty_values_in_collections = true # Defaults to false
 end
 ```

 Each option specifies behavior related to RABL's output.

 If `include_json_root` is disabled that removes the root node for each root object in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback
 output if the incoming request has a 'callback' parameter.